 A screen recording of the prototype, demonstrating the first-load animations and the responsive behavior.

-Below are two earlier, unused concepts.
-This one was an early attempt at condensing race information into the smallest cards possible, theoretically allowing for any number of them to be presenting in a horizontally-scrolling unit.
+Below are two early unused concepts.
+The first was an early attempt at condensing race information into the smallest cards possible, theoretically allowing for any number of them to be presenting in a horizontally-scrolling unit.
 It would also include a streaming video component, which admittedly was an advanced feature unlikely to make it through the design process.

 An unused EAAG concept